rileyle/UCGretina/README.md

 > Set the inner and outer radii of the background sphere
 > (default: 3.0 m, 3.4 m).

+### Gamma-Ray Angular Correlations (see also ./examples/sources/co60) ###

+In order to simulate angular correlations, the functionality must be activated in >geant4.10.3.
+Set the fCorrelatedGamma flag to true in

+    <PATH TO GEANT4.10>/source/processes/hadronic/models/de_excitation/management/src/G4DeexPrecoParameters.cc,

+recompile and reinstall geant4, and recompile UCGretina.

 ### Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###